MASTERS OF ART AND ENCHANTMENT!

 As part of the annual production of the Hochschule für Musik in June 2014, Gunnar sang Papageno in Mozart's "Magic Flute" at the Landestheater Detmold.
 In September 2015, the young baritone made his debut at the Staatstheater Darmstadt under the musical direction of Will Humburg as Fiorello in "Barber of Seville", this was followed by appearances as the Conférencier in Kander & Ebbs "Cabaret", and as Helmer Hanssen in the double opera "South Pole".

 During the 2017/18 season, Gunnar Frietsch performed in the world premiere of Ingrid Lausund's "Trilliarden" at the Schauspielhaus Hamburg.
-Until recently he played the role of Pugsley Addams in the "Addams Family" at the Landestheater Detmold as well as the role of Georg in "Das Orangenmädchen" at the Stadttheater Gießen - a role he will play there again in 2019/20.
+Until recently he played the role of Pugsley Addams in the "Addams Family" at the Landestheater Detmold as well as the role of Georg in "Das Orangenmädchen" at the Stadttheater Gießen - a role he played there again in 2019/20.

 In addition to his activities on stage, Gunnar Frietsch regularly teaches acting, ensemble training and singing.